nix-community/ethereum.nix/README.md

 [Testing]

-  test       - Build and run a test
+  tests      - Build and run a test

 [Tools]